nap23carc/tutorials/linux-training-abqlibrary.md

 ## Sign-up for a Library Card

 1. To get a library card you will need to visit one of the [local branches](https://abqlibrary.org/hours-locations).
-To save yourself some time you can fill out the [application](https://abqlibrary.org/librarycards) before your go.
+To save yourself some time you can fill out the [application](https://abqlibrary.org/librarycards) before you go.
 2. After you have your library card you can use your library account to access [Linkedin Learning](https://www.linkedin.com/learning-login/).
 Click the link below the sign-in form that says "Sign in with you library card."
 3. Complete the partial address in the textbox where it says *libraryID* by typing *cabq* and click the "Continue" button.
 4. Sign in with their library card number and pin.